pulumi/docs/content/blog/10-pearls-with-azure-functions-in-pulumi/index.md

 - the Function App name ("http-dotnet")
 - the resource group it belongs to
 - the path to the compiled .NET assemblies, and
-- the desired runtime.
+- the desired runtime

-Pulumi takes care of the rest for you.It handles the following tasks:
+Pulumi takes care of the rest for you.
+It handles the following tasks:

 - Creating a Storage Account and a Blob Container
 - Zipping up the binaries and uploading them to the blob container
 - Calculating a SAS token
-- Preparing a Consumption Plan and a Function App on said Consumption Plan
+- Preparing a Consumption Plan and a Function App using this Consumption Plan
 - Configuring the required application settings, including a reference to the zip archive with the SAS token

 ![Serverless Application deployed by Pulumi](console.png)